 I was on the CMC North Conference planning committee for 2020-2021.
-I have run lunch time High School Math Seminar at Denman for 6 years that was invited to become an official Math Circle by the Mathematical Association of America MAA) in Fall 2020.
+I have run a lunch time High School Math Seminar at Denman for 7 years that was invited to become an official Math Circle by the Mathematical Association of America MAA) in Fall 2020.
 Also, in Fall 2020 I started a MESA Club at Denman in collaboration with MESA at UCSF and the Nelson Lab at UCSF.
-In the 2022-2023 academic year I will be teaching a 7th grade MESA AVID class at James Denman Middle School.
+Since the Fall 2020 I will am teaching a 7th grade MESA AVID class at James Denman Middle School.

 MENTORING AND COACHING

 I have been a mentor for new teachers through the UC Berkeley Cal Teach Program since 2012.
+I was a mentor teacher for student teachers in the Cal Teach Credentialing Program.
 I also have been a mentor for the EnCorps STEM Program.
-I am also an Induction Coach in SFUSD and support New Teachers
+I am also an Induction Coach in SFUSD and support New Teachers.

-I am a founding Trellis Mentor Fellow which is program to help build a better future for new STEM teachers.
-I participated in Trellis from 2015 - 2021.
+I was a Trellis Mentor Fellow from 2015 - 2021 which was program to help build a better future for new STEM teachers, particularly STEM teachers of color.
 Through Trellis, I have also done summer coaching in the Hollyhock Program at Stanford.
 From 2020 - 2021 I was the San Francisco Region Co Director of Trellis Education.

 TEACHER'S UNION AND ADVOCACY